kedar-bhumkar/PAPA-frontend/replit.md

 - Repositioned and styled navigation arrows with primary color
 - Implemented smart arrow display (conditional rendering based on scroll state)
 - Added hover scale effects on navigation buttons
+- **Optimized query**: Now fetches only the latest event_agent record (WHERE agent_name='event_agent' ORDER BY created_at DESC LIMIT 1)
-- Tested end-to-end: All 10 events displaying correctly with complete information
+- Tested end-to-end: All 10 events displaying correctly from the latest record